At this year’s Sales Hacker conference in London, over 40 sales professionals provided their top tips as a vyn™ - a smart video note*.

-We launched our new sales productivity solution to the world last month.
-After narrowing our focus on a new product early last year, the team worked ceaselessly (with a few yoga breaks!) to build a super simple interface for the user and a world-class intelligence platform on the backend.
+We launched our new sales productivity solution to the world in March 2017.
+After narrowing our focus on a new product early 2016, the team worked ceaselessly (with a few yoga breaks!) to build a super simple interface for the user and a world-class intelligence platform on the backend.
 I’m incredibly proud and grateful for the amazing people, our clients, advisors and our team who have made vyn possible.

 The conception of vyn – the moment I recognised the problem – began around 17 years ago:

 Times are a-changin'… better start swimmin'!